Purukitto/NimbleChat/README.md

 I'm constantly learning and improving, so if there's something specific you'd like to know or a feature you'd like to see, feel free to let me know and I'll do my best to help! 😊

+### How To Use

+-   Go to [NBX Weather](https://jazzy-pavlova-932105.netlify.app/) and click on "Login with Github" to sign in
+-   Type in your request in the chat box and press enter
+-   If you want to know the weather in a specific city, type in "What is the weather in {city name}?"
+-   If you want to know the forecast for a specific city, type in "What is the forecast for {city name}?"
+-   If you want to know the air quality in a specific city, type in "What is the air quality in {city name}?"
+-   If you want to know the above information for your current location, type in "What is the weather/forecast/air quality here?"

+#### Examples

+-   `What is the weather in Delhi?`
+-   `What is the forecast for New Delhi?`
+-   `What is the air quality in Noida?`
+-   `What is the weather here?`
+-   `What is the air quality here?`

 ### How It Works

 -   User input is processed using a combination of regular expressions and fuzzy string matching to determine the user's intent and a location